Skip to content

 }

-Create a copick project that automatically syncs with the CryoET Data Portal:
+Link a project to a public dataset from the CryoET Data Portal:

 Importing Local MRC Files